Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Method

-Consistent pseudo-labels $\hat{y}_{u}^{Cons}$, as shown in Fig. \ref{demo}(a), are defined as the pseudo-labels that both Gen-Teacher and Pro-Student have consistently predicted.
-Since the pixel predictions remain consistent across different training modules, we consider these pseudo-labels to be of high quality.
+(1) High-quality pseudo-labels $\hat{y}_{u}^{Hq}$, as shown in Fig. \ref{demo}(a), are defined as the pseudo-labels that both Gen-Teacher and Pro-Student have consistently predicted.
+Inspired by DMT \cite{feng2022dmt}, we consider pseudo-labels with consistent pixel predictions across different training modules to be of high-quality.
+This is because the likelihood of both modules making the same error simultaneously is relatively low.

-To identity mismatch pseudo-labels, we introduce a class-level mismatch score, which represents the proportion of a class being misclassified into other classes, based on the predictions of the Gen-teacher and Pro-student.
+(2) To identity mismatch pseudo-labels, we introduce a class-level mismatch score, which represents the proportion of a class being misclassified into other classes, based on the predictions of the Gen-teacher and Pro-student.
 This score reflects the degree of mismatch for a specific class.
-The highly mismatched pseudo-labels represented by $\hat{y}_{u}^{Hmis}$, as shown in Fig. \ref{demo}(b), are computed in three steps.
+The high-mismatch pseudo-labels represented by $\hat{y}_{u}^{Hmis}$, as shown in Fig. \ref{demo}(b), are computed in three steps.

-(1) We construct the confusion matrix $M\in{\mathbb{R}^{C\times{C}}}$ with $C$ as the number of classes for the predictions of Pro-Student and Gen-Teacher in each mini-batch.
+(i) We construct the confusion matrix $\mathbf{M}\in{\mathbb{R}^{C\times{C}}}$ with $C$ as the number of classes for the predictions of Pro-Student and Gen-Teacher in each mini-batch.
 An illustration is shown in Fig. \ref{matrix}.

-(2) We define a class-level mismatch score vector $I$ by the confusion matrix, in which each element represents the proportion of mismatched predictions of Pro-Student and Gen-Teacher for a certain class.
+(ii) We define a class-level mismatch score vector $I$ by the confusion matrix, in which each element represents the proportion of mismatched predictions of Pro-Student and Gen-Teacher for a certain class.
 For example, we compute the mismatch score of class $q$ as follows:

-When the score is high, it indicates significant disagreement between the two modules regarding Class $q$.
-Such substantial disagreement suggests that Class $q$ is likely a minority class, as these classes tend to be misclassified more often, resulting in fewer pixels being assigned to them in the pseudo-labels compared to other classes.